GrammAcc/linearmoney/documentation/md/linear_money_model.md

     - E.g. Displaying an amount in the user's local currency.
 Doing a preliminary calculation before a transaction, "how much is this in xyz?".

-Okay, so how do we represent the *Evaluate* operation mathematically?
+Given the above description, how do we represent the *Evaluate* operation mathematically?

 *Evaluation* essentially boils down to checking the value of a conversion before committing to the full transaction, and if we recall our definition of the *convert*